tytydraco/yessleep/out/I_inherited_a_lighthouse_in_the_woods_but_Im_not_sure_Ill_make_it_there_alive.md

 The dogman stepped in front of me, its eyes gleaming.
 “The Stick Man,” he snarled.
 “He’s on his way to Gloomfall now.
 He’ll be killing your sister while we speak, I expect.”

 I searched his eyes, but I saw no hint of laughter behind them.

-*No!
-Harriet.*
+No hint of  a lie.

 I ran.

 My feet pounded over the stones of the dark shore.
 I rushed down the edge of the creek, wondering how much further until I’d make it onto our land, onto safe haven. *Too much further,* I thought hopelessly, *she’s already dead.*

-Images played in my mind, images of a shadow crouched over my sister, its long limbs playing over Harri’s corpse.
+Images played in my mind, images of a shadow crouched over my sister, its long limbs playing over Harriet’s corpse.
 In its skull burned two cinderlight eyes.
 I'd seen it in my dream.
 In the omen.

 “No!”
 I shouted.